 Gwanda’s wife, Anna Pinoni, told the company that four people she did not recognize in a white Land Cruiser picked up Gwanda from a trading center in their hometown of Kibiti, which is located on Tanzania’s Coast region, on November 21 at around 8 a.m.

 At 10 a.m., Pinoni said Gwanda stopped by their farm where she was working at the time to ask for keys to their home.
-Gwanda told her that he was taking an emergency trip and would not be back until the next day, according to her account that was published in the Mwananchi statement.
+Gwanda told her that he was taking an emergency trip and would not be back until the next day, according to her account in the Mwananchi statement.

 When Pinoni later returned home, there were signs the couple’s house had been searched.
 Pinoni reported Gwanada as missing to Kibiti police on November 23 after he failed to return home as promised, the Mwananchi statement said.